 No, in every Atlassian system only one license can be applied.
 You can overwrite an old license with a new one but you can't combine them.

 5.1.3 The license costs are too high or otherwise undesirable.
 How can I “save” users?

 There are several ways to set up fewer users in Confluence.
 One example is using an “anonymous user account”.
 This means the user is a standard guest user and is not not logged in.
 This user can have rights assigned to them like any other user.
 Therefore the anonymous users can read, write, comment, and even be a user depending on the permissions set in your instance.
 But the anonymous user can not be not personalized.
 As an example: In this wiki, any guest can comment.
 In a community-wiki, guests may even be able to modify content.

 Your users can be imported automatically in Confluence via an Active Directory group.
 You can also create new users manually in Confluence.
 Manually created users can be used concurrently by an unlimited number of people at the same time.
-As an example: In this wiki several employees use the user called “//SEIBERT/MEDIA employee” to publish content on the wiki.
-You can reduce the number of users you need with this method.
+This practice although it is technically feasible, is probably questionable under the software terms (EULA).

 5.1.4 Doesn’t this “saving” of users violate the license terms?